Rudin1/CCCITY-GEN/README.md

 ### - BUILDINGS.
-each building is a graph by its own. we can manipulating the shape of the graph to give it any shape.
+Each building is a graph by its own. we can manipulating the shape of the graph to give it any shape.
 - spliting the builing area into parts, by lines. each polygon we create has its own features:
 1. height, type of windows, height of floors, number of floors and so on... for example if we split the given area:

 ![bl3](https://user-images.githubusercontent.com/95120906/232342513-6409dfbd-cc57-4274-9c27-74717bdb27a6.png)

-each polygon created inside the red area, is part of a building or ground (we can recursivly split it again and again).
+Each polygon created inside the red area, is part of a building or ground (we can recursivly split it again and again).

 ### - PUBLIC SPACES
 1. split area into parts.